How to solve TV interference problems with advice on TVI filters and solving common causes of TVI from Tetra masts and amateur radio

 AKD High Pass TVI Filter HPF6 for UHF Tetra Interference

-The HPF6 filter is highly effective at reducing HF, VHF and UHF aerial borne interference below 450MHz with a particularly sharp cut off making it ideal for solving Tetra interference.
+The HPF6 filter is highly effective at reducing HF, VHF and UHF aerial borne digital TV interference below 450MHz with a particularly sharp cut off making it ideal for solving Tetra interference.
 It is available from Garex.
 Garex also supply a range of notch filters to help eliminate interference from amateur radio frequencies.

 Build a TV Notch Filter for 2m

-Build a TVI notch filter
+Home made TVI notch filter

 Notch filters are effective at reducing TV interference from a particular frequency band.
 For example, where TVI problems are experienced from the 2 metre amateur radio band, a 2m VHF notch filter design can prove effective.
 It is possible to build a tuneable notch filter by using a simple series tuned circuit or by connecting an open circuit quarter wave coaxial cable stub in parallel with your TV feeder and cutting it to length to minimise the interfering signal.